sujithmsjs/my-notes/Daily Practice/React Notes.md

 useState:
 Note:
 - Only state variables will render in the given HTML

--
+# React Full Application